-Press C to display the "Commands" bar in single player mode, then enter one of the following codes to activate the corresponding cheat function.
-Note: This must be done when creating a new world.
+Press T or C to display the "Commands" bar in single player mode, then enter one of the following codes to activate the corresponding cheat function.
+Note: The "Allow Cheats" option must be set to "On" when creating a new world for these to work.

 |Moves to next platform above your position||ascend|